 Allison works with both the education and agriculture programs at Evergreen.
 She is an experienced environmental educator, with several years of experience creating and managing garden, nutrition and STEM education programs for K-12 students.
 She also has nearly a decade of experience growing vegetables both as a market farmer, and for youth-led experiential educational programs.
-In addition to her strong background in non-profit management and agricultural and food systems policy, Alison holds a MA in Environmental Law and Policy from Vermont Law School.
+In addition to her strong background in non-profit management and agricultural and food systems policy, Alison holds a M.A. in Environmental Law and Policy from Vermont Law School.

-IAN CHEEK, Agroecologist/Grounds Maintenance
+IAN CHEEK, Agroecologist

 With his love of the outdoors, Ian lives on a local farm while he helps maintain Evergreen’s gardens and native plants and medicinal herb collections.
 He has conducted research on Black Cohosh at Evergreen, and holds a B.S. in Ethnobotany from Frostburg State University.

-MAGGIE PRATT, Arts Education Director
+MAGGIE PRATT, Director of Arts

 A successful working artist, Maggie leads occasional arts programs for adults at Evergreen, and she designed Evergreen’s programs for Arts in the Schools.
 She holds an M.Ed in Art Education/Studio from Frostburg State University.